Rwandan Food: 7 Authentic Dishes You Shouldn’t Miss

 How much does a local meal cost in Rwanda?

-Street food can cost as little as 1,000 RWF ($1 USD), while restaurant meals range from 3,000–10,000 RWF ($3–10 USD).
+Street food starts around 1,000 RWF ($1 USD), and restaurant meals range from 3,000–10,000 RWF.

-Rwanda’s cuisine is simple yet rich in flavor, history, and community.
-From smoky brochettes to fresh Lake Kivu tilapia, comforting isombe, and hearty matoke, every dish tells a story of resilience and togetherness.
+Rwanda’s cuisine is simple yet rich in flavor, history, and togetherness.
+From smoky brochettes to fresh tilapia, every dish tells a story of community and culture.
+When you visit, don’t just eat to stay full, eat to connect, explore, and experience Rwanda on a deeper level.

 You may also like